The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Game Networking and Its Integration within 6G

-\subsection{Entity interpolation}
+\subsubsection{Entity interpolation}

 As a general rule, almost every multi-user game employs entity interpolation within its networking to minimize lags and jitters due to less frequent updates or packet drops.
 The interpolation process smooths out the transformations and increases their similarity to the original movements.
-This technique is not designed to anticipate future positions but rather to use only the actual entity data from the server, resulting in other entities appearing slightly delayed.
+This technique is not designed to anticipate future positions but rather to use only the actual entity data from the server, so other entities appear slightly delayed.

-Consider a scenario where several users send information simultaneously and at a brisk pace (videos, commands, or moving).
+Consider a scenario where several users send information simultaneously and at a fast pace (videos, commands, or movements).
 The CPU and bandwidth would be overburdened by updating the virtual world every time inputs are received from each user and then broadcasting the virtual state.
 In an ideal scenario, the user inputs are queued as they are received, without any processing, while the digital world is updated periodically at a low frequency.
 Entity interpolation is then purposefully employed to ensure that the motion appears continuous to the user.
-In VR/AR and DT systems, which are space- and time-sensitive and impact reality beyond entertainment, it is essential to evolve a more in-depth study of GN-based entity interpolation techniques to meet the reliability requirements.
+In VR/AR and DT systems, which are space- and time-sensitive and impact reality beyond entertainment, it is essential to conduct a more in-depth study of GN-based entity interpolation techniques to meet the reliability requirements.
+In such scenarios, advanced learning tools such as Generative AI (GAI) might bring a significant impact, which has to be investigated.

-\subsection{Input prediction}
+\subsubsection{Input prediction}